amoniw/financial-tracker/README.md

 List the user stories that guided the development of your application.
 Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a user, I want to be able to input my data, so that the application can process it accordingly.
-- As a user, I want to receive immediate feedback, so I can understand what to do next.
+- As a user, I want to be able to show how to run a transaction through Intelli J.
 - As a developer,I want to be able to run my program, successfully without syntax errors.

 ## Setup